 When the Sultan of Kedah ceded Penang to the East India Company it was on the understanding that, in his view, the company would offer military assistance if the sultanate was attacked.
 Thirty five years later, when called upon to honour this commitment, the company denied such a promise had been given.
 In 1821 the Siamese, claiming that the Sultan had recently failed to acknowledge the requirements of suzerainty, took the view that if they launched a full scale invasion the East India Company would take no retaliatory action.
 This assessment proved correct and the Sultan was forced to flee to Penang, where he was given British protection and maintained by a substantial pension.
 However, although he was assured the British would help negotiate a settlement no military fingers were lifted to help drive the invaders out.

 Within the British community on Penang the rights and wrongs of the Kedah situation were hotly disputed.
 In 1824 John Anderson, secretary to the Penang government wrote a book refuting Siamese claims to the state.
 This was actually published by the government and although only 100 copies were printed and circulation was confined to official circles it was suppressed almost immediately and strenuous but unsuccessful efforts made to recall all copies.
-Given that Anderson accused the company of duplicity and breach of faith in failing to support the Sultan, the change of heart is hardly surprising but it is curious that, in the same year, Rama the Second, the king of Siam died and Prince Mongkut, officially next in succession, was overlooked in favour of another candidate, who, supported by powerful nobles, became Rama the Third in his stead.
-Whether there was any link between the suppression of the book and the court turbulence is unclear but, although Rama the Third, at least until the 1840s, was to be circumspect in his dealings with the British the Siamese stance on Kedah did not soften.
+Given that Anderson accused the company of duplicity and breach of faith in failing to support the Sultan, the change of heart is hardly surprising but it is curious that, in the same year, Rama II, the king of Siam died and Prince Mongkut, officially next in succession, was overlooked in favour of another candidate, who, supported by powerful nobles, became Rama III in his stead.
+Whether there was any link between the suppression of the book and the court turbulence is unclear but, although Rama III, at least until the 1840s, was to be circumspect in his dealings with the British the Siamese stance on Kedah did not soften.

 A further attempt at developing trade with Bangkok was made in 1825 by which time a strong anti-Siamese faction was emerging in Penang, partly as a result of ongoing Siamese attempts to increase its power over two other Malay States, Perak and Selangor.
 This time negotiations were in the hands of Captain James Burney who met with the same kind of response as Crawfurd.
 Despite British success in their war against the Burmese, which increased Siamese apprehension, Burney was unable to achieve anything in regard to the Sultan or indeed any of the Malay States because, in his opinion, he had no authority to threaten to use force if he did not get his way.
 He felt himself treated with contempt saying I could not wish to set my worst enemy a more difficult task than to send him to Bangkok, to negotiate matters connected with the Malay Peninsula, without authority or means for employing effectual intimidation.